ratioSolver/ratioNet/README.md

 ## Features

-- **Boost.Beast Integration**: The framework is built on top of the Boost.Beast library, providing seamless integration and access to its powerful networking capabilities.

 - **Asynchronous Design**: All network operations are designed to be asynchronous, allowing your application to handle multiple connections concurrently without blocking.

 - **Customizable**: The framework is designed to be modular and customizable.
 You can easily extend and adapt it to your specific use cases and requirements.